 The .50 Caliber Trophy

-The heavy, plush buffalo robes found ready markets in the East and in Europe.
+The heavy, plush bison robes found ready markets in the East and in Europe.
 There was nothing to compare with them for use as carriage blankets and greatcoats.
 Long before central heating, many a child slept soundly through a cold winter’s night, warm under the weight of a buffalo blanket.

-David Dary in his most thorough buffalo research published as The Buffalo Book, tells of a hide yard in Dodge City, Kansas, that could handle up to 80,000 buffalo hides at a time in the mid-1870s.
+David Dary in his most thorough buffalo research published as The Buffalo Book, tells of a hide yard in Dodge City, Kansas, that could handle up to 80,000 bison hides at a time in the mid-1870s.
 He also cites a Kansas newspaper, in 1872, that reported up to 2,000 hide hunters working just in western Kansas and each one killing about 15 buffalo a day.

 Both Wild Bill Hickok and “Buffalo Bill” Cody were authentic and skilled buffalo hunters, though neither one likely ever shot nearly as many buffalo as did the far less flamboyant “buffalo runners” who sold hides for a buck or two but never got into show business